poetic/ember-cli-cordova/README.md

 run `ember build` to create it if it doesnt.
 If you are running a raw cordova command, you need to cd into cordova/ to run it.

-#### When running `ember cdv:archive` command I get an Xcode build error saying the scheme doesnt exist
+#### When running `ember cordova:archive` command I get an Xcode build error saying the scheme doesnt exist

 Error example: